imns/DurableWS/README.md

 -   **Automatic Reconnection**: Implements exponential backoff strategy to handle disconnections gracefully.
 -   **Idle Detection**: Automatically detects idle states and triggers custom handlers.
 -   **Message Queueing**: Outgoing messages are queued when the connection is down and sent when it's restored.
--   **Subscription Management**: Simplifies subscribing to topics/channels with ease.
 -   **TypeScript Support**: Fully typed interfaces for a better development experience.

 ## Installation